8bitUHM/theta360-automotive-guide/README.md

 ```
 3. In ./core folder, create a new file called .env and add the environment variables from our project discord channel theta-360

+4. While in root directory, `npm install`

-4. Cd into theme/static_src and run `npm install`
+5. Cd into website and run `npm install`

-5. Start tailwind styling compilation by running `python manage.py tailwind start` or `python manage.py tailwind build` to build once

-6. Collect all static files with `python manage.py collectstatic`
+6. Cd back into root directory and collect all static files with `python manage.py collectstatic`

 7. Update your local database by running `python manage.py migrate`

-8. Start the app by running `python manage.py runserver` in terminal, the app should be running locally on port 8000, http://127.0.0.1:8000/
+8. Create a super user for the admin portal with `python manage.py createsuperuser`

+9. In the root directory, start the app by running `npm run dev` or if you use python3 for your commands, run `npm run dev3`